solo-io/supergloo/docs/content/reference/api/traffic_policy.md

 <a name="networking.smh.solo.io.TrafficPolicySpec"></a>

 ### TrafficPolicySpec
 A Traffic Policy applies some L7 routing features to an existing mesh.
-Traffic Policies specify the following for all requests: - originating from from **source workload** - sent to **destination targets** - matching one or more **request matcher**<br>NB: If any additional TrafficPolicy action fields (i.e. non selection related fields) are added, the TrafficPolicy Merger's "AreTrafficPolicyActionsEqual" method must be updated to reflect the new field.
+Traffic Policies specify the following for all requests: - originating from from **source workload** - sent to **destination targets** - matching one or more **request matcher**

 | Field | Type | Label | Description |